Saturday, February 9

-Panel: Mamma Senchina, Belinda Eriacho, Joe Tafur, MD, Matthew Kent & Annie Zapf
+Panel: Belinda Eriacho, Naomi Tsosie, Joe Tafur, MD, Matthew Kent & Annie Zapf

 Description: While Western society regards psychedelic medicine as a novel approach to healing, many indigenous cultures have a long history of using psychedelic plant medicines for spiritual and healing purposes.
-This points us to the question: what is the role of spiritual experience in healing?
+What is the role of ceremony and spiritual experience in healing?
 How are psychedelics used in a religious or ceremonial context?

-Food That Is Out Of This Universe: An Introduction to CBD Infusions
+Food That Is Out Of This Universe: An Introduction to Hemp Infusions

 Payton Curry, Teaching Kitchen